IBM/itaa-docs/docs/enterprise/Overview-ITAA.md

     - To generate an access token for your repository navigate to *[repository-url]/settings/tokens/new* (e.g. https://github.ibm.com/settings/tokens/new) and **create** a description, e.g. CA-access, and select **repo** scope.
 Then click **Generate Token**.
 You then will want to click on the **copy to clipboard** icon so that you can paste into the connection dialog for Cognitive Architect.
 If you wish to reuse this token for future access to the tool, save this token elsewhere so that you can retrieve it.
 (You can not retrieve the token from Git after you leave the Token generation page.)

   - Clicking Next will the provide you with a list of archive files available for you to select from for the upload.
 Select the archive you desire and click **Load**.

+  ##### Draw.io

+- **Import draw.io diagram** - This is supported within a [**Misc Diagram** instance](#misc-diagrams).
+Current limitations include: only draw.io files (.xml or .drawio) containing a single diagram are supported and multiple layers are not imported.
+The content will be imported as it would be visualized within Draw.io.
+All drawing elements are *annotations*.
+If you later choose, the resulting diagram can then be rendered into an architectural diagram type and then the drawing elements can be converted to architectural elements.
+[Additional details](#render-typed-diagram-and-convert-elements) are described in the Misc Diagram section of user guide.

 - **Offline Upload** - (See Offline Mode below) This allows you to add a solution architecture created via the offline app to your private workspace.